-Debugging information may help solve complex setup or troubleshooting issues.
+Debugging information is needed to solve complex setup or troubleshooting issues.
 This information is primarily intended for developers and technical support engineers.

-On the 'Diagnostics' page, you can check the network connections, view and save the router system log, configure network traffic capture, enable the debug mode, and view a list of active connections with the ports used.
+On the 'Diagnostics' page of the web interface, you can check the network connections, view and save the router system log, configure network traffic capture, enable the debug mode, and view a list of active connections with the ports used.

-3. In the 'Debug Mode' section, you can enable advanced diagnostics, including detailed logging to the system event log for Internet connections (IPoE, PPPoE, L2TP, PPTP, UsbModem, IPv6) and DHCP server/client.
+In the 'Debug' section, you can enable advanced diagnostics, including detailed logging to the system event log for Internet connections (IPoE, PPPoE, L2TP, PPTP, UsbModem, IPv6) and DHCP server/client.

-If the service engineer has asked you to enable debug mode, follow the steps below.
-Click the 'Enable debug mode' button.
+Follow the steps below if the service engineer has asked you to enable debug mode.
+Click the 'Restart system in debug mode' button.

 NOTE: Important!
 After enabling or disabling debugging, the current connections will be forcibly re-established.

-Thus, if the purpose of enabling the debug mode is to see the reasons for the interruption of the connection to the ISP, you should wait for the issue to happen after the initially planned reconnection.
+Thus, if enabling the debug mode is to see the reasons for the interruption of the connection to the ISP, you should wait for the issue to happen after the initially planned reconnection.

 After the debug mode is enabled, the message about the date and time of debugging start will appear.

 After that, the self-test.txt file with all necessary debugging information will be automatically downloaded to the computer.
 The self-test.txt diagnostic file contains diagnostic information and data from the log file and configuration file.
-The resulting online diagnostics file can be sent to our technical support team for troubleshooting purposes.
+The resulting self-test file can be sent to our technical support team for troubleshooting purposes.